Resources - Blog

 For example, a customer might be looking for a long sleeve t-shirt and click on a product listing that offers four sizes — small, medium, large, and extra large — and four colors — red, white, blue, and black.
 This exact example is known as a double variation, as the products vary in two configurations.
 Single variations vary in one configuration only, such as a scarf that comes in multiple colors.

-Instead of needing to isolate color and size by looking at every single option together in one view, the customer can isolate and filter down to their size of choice and then choose the color from the available options, which would be four in this example.
-You will often see variation families among apparel items in different sizes and colors.
+Instead of needing to isolate color and size by looking at every single option together in one view, the customer has the ability to isolate and filter down to their size of choice, and then choose the color from the available options, which would be four in this example.
+You will often see variation families among apparel items that come in different sizes and colors.

-According to Amazon, if your products are fundamentally the same, only varying in a few very minute ways, it would make sense to list them as product variations on Amazon.
+According to Amazon, if your products are fundamentally the same, only vary in a few very minute ways, could share a single title, and would likely be sought out by shoppers on a single product page, these may make sense to pursue and list as product variations on the marketplace.

 What Constitutes a Variation Relationship?

-According to Amazon, there are three key elements to any legitimate parent-child relationship outlined below.
+According to Amazon, there are three key elements to any legitimate parent-child relationship, which are outlined below.

-• The child products are the ones related to each parent listing.
-You can have many child products that all relate to one parent product.
+2. The child products are the ones related to each parent listing.
+You are able to have many child products that all relate back to one parent product.
 Each child ASIN varies in some way, shape, or form, such as by size or color.

-• The variation theme defines the relationship between the parent and the child, alluding to how the products are different from one another.
+3. The variation theme is what defines the relationship between the parent and the child, alluding to how the products are different from one another.
 Depending on the product category, variation themes also vary.
-For example, in the Pet Supplies category, child products can differ in flavor, scent, or quantity, while in the Clothing, Shoes, & Jewelry category, they can vary by size, color, or package count.
+For example, in the Pet Supplies category, child products can differ in flavor, scent, or quantity, while in the Clothing, Shoes, & Jewelry category they can vary by size, color, or package count.
 The example below shows a variation relationship listing for the apparel, electronics and computers, and cell phones and accessories categories.

 Parent-Child Relationship Best Practices